 SB5.
-X (Extend | Format) \rightarrow X
+X (Extend | Format)\ $\rightarrow$ X

-Do not break after ambiguous terminators like period, if they are immediately followed by a number or lowercase letter, if they are between uppercase letters, or if the first following letter (optionally after certain punctuation) is lowercase.
+Do not break after ambiguous terminators like period, if they are immediately followed by a number or lowercase letter, if they are between uppercase letters, or if the first following letter (optionally after certain punctuation) is lowercase, or if they are followed by "continuation" punctuation such as comma, colon, or semicolon.
 For example, a period may be an abbreviation or numeric period, and thus may not mark the end of a sentence.

 SB6.
-ATerm × × Numeric SB7.
-Upper ATerm  🛪 × Upper SB8.
-ATerm Close Sp × (¬(OLetter Upper Lower Sep CR LF STerm ATerm)) Lower SB8a.
-(STerm ATerm)Close Sp  🛪 Х (STerm ATerm)

-Break after sentence terminators, but include closing punctuation, trailing spaces, and a paragraph separator (if present).
+ATerm × Numeric SB7.
+Upper ATerm $ imes$ Upper SB8.
+ATerm Close Sp × ( ¬(OLetter Upper Lower Sep CR LF STerm ATerm) ) Lower SB8a.
+(STerm ATerm) Close Sp $ imes$ (SContinue STerm ATerm) Break a spaces, fter sentence terminators, but include closing punctuation, trailing and a paragraph separator (if present).
 [See note below.]

-SB9.
-(STerm ATerm) Close $ imes$ (Close Sp Sep CR LF)

-SB10.
-(STerm ATerm) Close Sp \times (Sp Sep CR LF)

-SB11.
-(STerm ATerm) Close Sp (Sep CR LF)? ÷
+SB9. ( STerm ATerm ) Close × ( Close Sp Sep CR LF ) SB10. ( STerm ATerm ) Close Sp $ imes$ ( Sp Sep $ $ CR $ $ LF ) CD11 (STarm ATarm) Claca Sn (San ·

-Otherwis e, do not break.
+Otherwise, do not break.

 SB12.

-Any × Any
+Any $\times$ Any

 Notes:

 Note added in proof.
-NBSP should have been given the property Sp (to match the updated Word_Break).
+NBSP should have been given the property Sp (to match the updated Word\Break).
 Implementations are encouraged to tailor Sp so as to include NBSP.